Treatment for testicular cancer can be very successful. Surgery and chemotherapy are the 2 main types of treatment. Often people have both treatments.

 The surgeon makes a small cut (incision) through your lower abdomen (tummy) in the groin on the affected side.
 The testicle is pushed up from the scrotum and removed through the cut.

 During the operation the surgeon can put a false testicle into your scrotum so that you’ll look the same as before.
-Your surgeon will explain this to you before the op, or you can ask them about it.
+Your surgeon will explain this to you before the operation, or you can ask them about it.
 If this wasn’t done at the time of the operation, but now you think you would like this, talk to your doctor or nurse.
 It is a small operation to put this in later on.

 After the operation

 You'll have a small dressing where the cut was made.
-This can usually be removed a day or so after the op.
+This can usually be removed a day or so after the operation.
 The stitches in the wound will dissolve by themselves over the next few months.

 You'll probably feel a bit sore and you’ll be given painkillers to take regularly.
 Let your nurse or doctor know if they’re not controlling the pain.
-Wearing fitted briefs or shorts that support you and loose trousers like jogging bottoms can feel more comfortable after your op.
+Wearing fitted briefs or shorts that support you and loose trousers like jogging bottoms can feel more comfortable after your operation.

 You’ll probably feel tired and need to take things easy for about a week.
 You can expect to make a quick recovery after this operation.